tshepang/mrh/README.md

 # mrh - multiple git repo helper

-This tool crawls current and children directories for git repos, and check if there are changes that are not committed, or pushed.
+This tool crawls current and children directories for git repos, and checks if there are changes that are not committed, or pushed.

 Show all repos: